A Limp in the Woods (Day 107)

 “Anus strategy?”
 Bearbell joked.

 “Yes, asinine.
-For years I’d been over-reliant on it, on hope, but it always let me down.
-So now I no longer trust the stuff.
-I do hold out some hope, just not too closely.
+For years I’d been over-reliant on hope, but it always let me down.
+I no longer trust the stuff.
+I hold some hope, just not closely.
 I don’t see me meeting a forty-something year-old wander-woman who enjoys the low-budget travel I enjoy so much.”

 “Zen you should shoot for a younger one.
 Funny-bonez, I zought you were closer tu my age.
 Maybe wander-woman will tu.
 But it iz hard tu tell with that fur covering your face.
 You sure act young, anywayz.”